VerifiedPress/press-id-badge/src/safari/README.md

 # Releases
+- 1.0.3 updated icon and resubmit for App review on August 19, 2025
-- 1.0.2 submitted for App review on August 5, 2025
+- 1.0.2 rejected for App review on August 5, 2025 for stock icon
 - 1.0.1 not released
 - 1.0.0 not released